Next: A Simple State Machine, Up: Getting Started [Contents][Index]

 Consider the trivial Dezyne interface ihello_world

-It defines two events, named hello
+It defines two events, named hello and world of type

-and a trivial protocol in its behavior
+void and a trivial protocol in its behavior: whenever the

-trigger is received (on hello:
+hello trigger is received (on hello:), it responds

-synchronously with a world
+synchronously with a world action.

-This scenario can be explored using the simulator (See Invoking dzn simulate
+This scenario can be explored using the simulator (See Invoking dzn simulate):

 $ dzn simulate doc/examples/ihello-world.dzn (header ((client) ihello_world provides) ((sut) ihello_world interface)) (state ((client)) ((sut))) labels: hello eligible: hello >

-is the only trigger that is eligible to
+As expected, hello is the only trigger that is eligible to

-execute; entering hello
+execute; entering hello gives

 > hello <external>.hello -> ... ... -> sut.hello ... <- sut.world <external>.world <- ... ... <- sut.return <external>.return <- ... (state ((client)) ((sut))) (trail "hello" "world" "return") labels: hello eligible: hello >